VolkerSiep/SigmaMu/doc/source/api/thermo/cubic/alpha_extensions.rst

 .. image:: boston_mathias_siepmann_extrapolation.*
    :width: 80%

 Already the original function :cite:p:`Boston1980` assumes the correct function value (unity) and first derivative at :math:`\tau = 1`, but the second derivative is not smooth originally, but zero at :math:`\tau = 1`.
 The extrapolation by :cite:p:`Boston1980` was developed for the standard SRK model (:math:`\eta = 0`), for which the curvature is zero at :math:`\tau = 1`.
 The authors then correctly set the derivative to zero based on this fact.
-No further intension in doing so has been documented.
+No further intention in doing so has been documented.

 Three years later, when :cite:p:`Mathias1983` publishes the extended alpha-function for polar substances, the correction in the extrapolation was only done to refit the first derivative.
 The curvature however, now having the value :math:`-4\eta`, was ignored :cite:p:`AspenTech2001`.